Veterinary Education

 An MSc graduate of the programme will be able to: ·

-• Take the lead on preparing education-based manuscripts suitable for peer reviewed publication (MSc written report)
+- Take the lead on preparing education-based manuscripts suitable for peer reviewed publication (Research Project written report)

-• Critically reflect on one’s own research and related education practice (MSc viva)
+- Critically reflect on one’s own research and related education practice (Research Project viva)

-• Communicate the methods and outcomes of one’s own education research to experienced colleagues (Written report and viva)
+- Communicate the methods and outcomes of one’s own education research to experienced colleagues (Research Project written report and viva)

 Academic qualifications